Bergen Town Center: Conversion to indoor mall

 In July 1972, the owners of the Bergen Mall announced that they would begin converting the facility from an outdoor shopping plaza with a vast number of stores to an enclosed structure with all of these stores operating under one roof; the new mall would be anchored by Stern's at one end of the enclosed structure and Ohrbach's at the other.
 This was part of a general trend underway at the time where large-scale outdoor centers, like the Bergen Mall, had been for its first fifteen years and Garden State Plaza, which had been commissioned by R.H.
 Macy and Company and opened in 1957, was at the time, were no longer as popular while massive indoor facilities, like the Fashion Center (which opened in 1967) in Paramus and Willowbrook Mall (which opened in 1968) in Wayne, were becoming more and more popular.
 On September 15, 1973, the renovated mall held its grand reopening.
 Unlike its other regional counterparts, however, the Bergen Mall did not make attempts to modernize its look as the years wore on and proceeded to look dated.

+Steinbach becomes secondary anchor

-In January 1987, the Bergen Mall lost one of its two anchors when Ohrbach's closed its doors.
-Amcena reconfigured the store, as well as the other Ohrbach's stores it opted to keep, and it reopened in March as part of the company's Steinbach chain.
-The store was converted to Value City in 1997 and later closed and demolished in the mid-2000s.
+In January 1987, the Bergen Mall lost one of its two anchors when Ohrbach's closed its doors; its parent company, Amcena, had acquired the Steinbach chain of stores from Supermarkets General Corporation and elected to retire the Ohrbach's brand altogether, closing all but five of Ohrbach's stores and converting the remaining stores to Steinbach, which reopened the Bergen Mall store two months later.
+Amcena eventually sold the Steinbach chain to Ohio-based Schottenstein's in 1994, which then sold most of the stores to Crowley Milner in 1995.
+The Bergen Mall store, which was one of the stores Schottenstein's kept, was eventually converted to the company's Value City brand, then closed and was demolished in the mid-2000s while a Target store was built on the space; the Target opened in March 2009.